AARWR Queer Studies in Religion Caucus

 About Us

+The Queer Studies in Religion Caucus of the American Academy of Religion’s Western Region provides a safe and supportive space that encourages and supports the interest of scholars working in the field of queer studies in religion and relevant fields.
 We are dedicated to the advancement of LGBTQ individuals inside and outside of the academy, giving special attention to LGBTQ voices in the field of religion and the challenges we face in our region.
 The Queer Studies in Religion Caucus hosts a pre-conference event each year at the AARWR Annual Meeting and a business meeting.
 We welcome participation and collaboration with all supportive individuals and groups to our mission.

 Click Here to Download Our Official Promotional Pamphlet!